 Option 2: Use a no-observed-effect-concentration approach

-The no-observed-concentration (NOEC) is the highest tested concentration of effluent or toxicant that has no adverse (not statistically significant) effect on a test organism, while the lowest-observed-effect-concentration (LOEC) is the lowest effluent concentration that produces an adverse statistically significant effect on a test organism.
+The no-observed-concentration (NOEC) is the highest tested concentration of effluent or toxicant that has no adverse (not statistically significant) effect on test organisms, while the lowest-observed-effect-concentration (LOEC) is the lowest effluent concentration that produces an adverse statistically significant effect on test organisms.
 Determining the NOEC does not mean there was “no toxic effect,” only that an observed effect was not statistically significant from the control test at a given concentration.
 The LOEC is by default determined when the NOEC is generated.
 However, as this option utilizes the NOEC, it will only be referred to as the NOEC.
 Results can be reported as chronic or acute “toxicity units” (denoted as TUc and TUa respectively) that are calculated by dividing 100 by the NOEC.

 Under this option, dischargers would be required to use a traditional hypothesis testing approach, which analyzes test results using the NOEC.
 This option would work in conjunction with Option 2 of Issue A and Option 2 of Issue F related to chronic and acute toxicity water quality objectives and effluent limitations.